 Below we have broken down the funnel into the most widely recognizable aspects:

 The funnel’s top mainly consists of content that builds awareness about your brand, service, or product.
 The range of users targeted here is more comprehensive.

-At this stage, brand trust and thought leadership is established utilizing advertising campaigns, social media posts, gaining media mentions, webinars and other resources.
+Brand trust and thought leadership are established at this stage utilizing advertising campaigns, social media posts, gaining media mentions, webinars,, and other resources.